A Guide to Rarotonga and Cook Islands Culture

 Cook Islands Drums, Ukulele and Choir Singing

 To complete the ensemble, live music is often played along with traditional Cook Islands dancing.
-The Cook Islands drumkit is unique in Polynesia by having both skin-covered drums popular in east Polynesia and fully-wooden drums more popular in the west.
+The Cook Islands drum kit is unique in Polynesia for combining both skin-covered drums, popular in eastern Polynesia, and fully wooden drums, more common in the west.

 Another representation of the Cook Islands culture and music is the ukulele.
-Cook Islanders favour the eight-string ukulele producing a fast-strumming sound.
-They are typically hand-carved in the islands out of mahogany, rosewood and even coconut, often beautifully carved and sold as souvenirs at the local markets – see the 12 Best Souvenirs from Rarotonga & the Cook Islands.
+Cook Islanders favour the eight-string ukulele, producing a fast-strumming sound.
+They are typically hand-carved in the islands out of mahogany, rosewood and even coconut, often beautifully carved and sold as souvenirs at the local markets – see the 15 Best Souvenirs from Rarotonga & the Cook Islands.

 Finally, a result of missionary influence but taking harmonies to a whole new level, the choir singing at a Cook Islands church service is powerful and moving.
 It’s an experience not to be missed, so check the 10 Best Churches in Rarotonga & the Cook Islands for Visitors.